CCSD records detail dozens of complaints about Trustee Kevin Child

-The records were turned over by the district to meet a deadline set earlier this week by a District Court in Las Vegas, which acted on an expedited basis to ensure the material was made public before Election Day.
-Child is finishing his first term and is facing off with political newcomer Irene Cepeda for the District D seat on the School Board.
+The records were turned over by the district to meet a deadline set this week by a District Court in Las Vegas, which acted on an expedited basis to ensure the material was made public before Election Day.
+Child is finishing his first term and is being challenged by political newcomer Irene Cepeda for the District D seat on the School Board.

-Cole’s investigation included interviews with 29 staff members from January 2016 to May 2017, at least 20 women and at least three men.
+That investigation included interviews with 29 staff members from January 2016 to May 2017, including at least 20 women and at least three men.
 In other cases it was not possible to discern the gender of the interview subjects.

-Cole later concluded that Child had created a hostile work environment and violated district policy on harassment, and by extension the Title VII of the Civil Rights Act of 1964.
+Cole later concluded that Child had created a hostile work environment and violated district policy on harassment and, by extension, Title VII of the Civil Rights Act of 1964.
 That led former Superintendent Pat Skorkowsky to ban him from visiting schools and other district facilities without express permission.

 ‘That’s why I have a lawsuit’